Presbyterian Church of Wales: Turn of the century

 The Calvinistic Methodists formed in some respects the strongest church in Wales, and its Forward Movement, headed by Dr. John Pugh of Cardiff, brought thousands into its fold since its establishment in 1891.
 Its Connexional Book Room, opened in 1891, yielded an annual profit (at the time) of from £1,600 to £2,000, the profits being devoted to help the colleges and to establish Sunday school libraries, etc. Its chapels in 1907 numbered 1,641 (with accommodation for 488,080), manses 229; its churches numbered 1,428, ministers 921, unordained preachers 318, elders 6,179; its Sunday Schools 1,731, teachers 27,895, scholars 193,460, communicants 189,164, total collections for religious purposes 300,912.
 The statistics of the Indian Mission (at the time, known now as The Presbyterian Church of India) were equally good: communicants 8,027, adherents 26,787, missionaries 23, native ministers (ordained) 15, preachers (not ordained) 60, and have continued to grow ever since.

 According to the Encyclopædia Britannica Eleventh Edition:

 The Calvinistic Methodists are intensely national in sentiment and aspirations, beyond all suspicion loyalists.
 They take a great interest in social, political and educational matters, and are on public bodies.
 They support the Eisteddfod as the promoter and inspirer of arts, letters and music, and are conspicuous among the annual prize winners.
 They thus form a living, democratic body, flexible and progressive in its movements, yet with a sufficient proportion of conservatism both in religion and theology to keep it sane and safe.

 The origins of the Presbyterian Church in Wales arose out of a series of revivals across the country, and at the beginning of the 20th century, the last major Welsh revival took place during 1904-1905.
-This helped to increase the number of members and adherents in the denomination to its highest level, approaching 350,000 people in those years.
+This helped to increase the number of members and adherents in the denomination to its highest level, approaching 350,000 people in those years, around 17% - 20% of the Welsh population at the time.